 Wattage: 150W

-Like an iconic Smeg fridge but grinder-shaped, this beautiful model is as smooth to operate as it is to look at.
-Secure the hopper and burr via an integrated ‘twist and lock’ system; choose your grinding level (there are 30 options) with a rounded stainless steel lever; use an equally-tactile dial to select the desired number of cups; and press an illuminated ‘start’ button to get grinding.
+This model is as smooth to operate as it is to look at.
+Secure the hopper and burr via an integrated ‘twist and lock’ system; choose your grinding level (there are 30 options) with a rounded stainless steel lever; and use an equally-tactile dial to select the desired number of cups.

-Every element of this grinder clicks together so seamlessly, and it was a joy to use.
-It’s also surprisingly quiet for such a big machine, and the anti-static technology means coffee grounds won’t stick to surfaces.
-The storage container, which comes etched with measurement markings, can be secured to keep grounds fresh.
-A stainless steel conical burr produced consistent grounds, there are anti-sleep feet to prevent vibration movement, and the grinder comes in cream, black and pastel blue colours, so you can match it to your kitchen.
+Every element of this grinder clicks together so seamlessly, and it’s also surprisingly quiet for such a big machine.
+A stainless steel conical burr produced consistent grounds, there are anti-sleep feet to prevent movement, and the grinder comes in cream, black and pastel blue colours, so you can match it to your kitchen.

 It was the largest machine we tested, so you’ll need worktop space for it.
 But it’s so pretty to look at that you’d want it on display anyway.
 Try as we might, we couldn’t find anything wrong with this grinder.
 So if you can afford the price tag, it’s definitely one to consider.